jagoda/sonar/README.md

 Creates a new `sonar` instance by wrapping an application or handler.
 The following options are available:

- + **parseBody**: _Defaults to true_.
-When `true`, Sonar will buffer and attempt to parse the response contents based on the response type.
+ + **parseBody** - _Defaults to true_.
+When `true`, Sonar will buffer and
+    attempt to parse the response contents based on the response content type.
     If set to `false`, the request callback is responsible for calling `response.on("data", . . .)` and `response.on("end", . . .)` itself.

 ### sonar.get(path, [headers], callback)